MSIA/2021-msia423-Ho-Sara-project/README.md

 By default, the data ingested will be sourced from `./data/sample`

 ### Set up database via engine

-There may be warnings regarding `Incorrect string value:` due to encoding constraints.

 To create database:
 ```bash